radius-project/bicep-types-aws/artifacts/bicep/aws/aws.sagemaker/default/types.md

 ## ResourceSpec
 ### Properties
 * **InstanceType**: string: The instance type that the image version runs on.
+* **LifecycleConfigArn**: string: The Amazon Resource Name (ARN) of the Lifecycle Configuration to attach to the Resource.
 * **SageMakerImageArn**: string: The ARN of the SageMaker image that the image version belongs to.
 * **SageMakerImageVersionArn**: string: The ARN of the image version created on the instance.

 ## ResourceSpec
 ### Properties
 * **InstanceType**: string: The instance type that the image version runs on.
+* **LifecycleConfigArn**: string: The Amazon Resource Name (ARN) of the Lifecycle Configuration to attach to the Resource.
 * **SageMakerImageArn**: string: The ARN of the SageMaker image that the image version belongs to.
 * **SageMakerImageVersionArn**: string: The ARN of the image version created on the instance.